sadnan736/MiniVFSF/README.md

 This project is great for learning real file-system layout (superblock, bitmaps, inodes, data blocks) without the heavy machinery.

-> Please refer to the source code and your original project specification for authoritative details.

 ---

 ## ✨ Highlights